Silver Bulletin #5

 The savings account data above doesn’t paint the full picture of the state of the American consumer.

-Here’s a telling excerpt from President John F Kennedy’s biography
+Here’s a telling excerpt from President John F. Kennedy’s biography:

 I have no first-hand knowledge of the great depression of the 1930s.
 My family had one of the great fortunes of the world and it was worth more than ever then.
 We had bigger houses, more servants, we traveled more.
 About the only thing that I saw directly was when my father hired some extra gardeners just to give them a job so they could eat.
 I really did not learn about the great depression until I read about it at Harvard.